 This financial burden is expected to increase dramatically by the year 2020, as the number of seniors' increases.
 The National Eye Institute (NEI) recognizes vision impairment as a major public health problem that is:

 - Growing ever larger due to an aging population;

 - Disproportionately incident in minority population;

-A significant co-morbid condition from the epidemic of diabetes, specifically diabetic retinopathy.
+- A significant co-morbid condition based on the ever-growing diabetes epidemic, specifically diabetic retinopathy.

 The societal implications of visual impairment are important because last census counted more than 119 million Americans age 40+ who are most at risk.